cemozguraA/Xamarin.RisePlugin.AutoCompleteTextView/README.md

 #### Description
 - When you add an item source, it automatically suggests items for you.
-If the text editor is empty, it deletes the last item that is selected.
+If the text editor is empty and click back button delete last selected item.
 You can select single or multiple items and you can customize the visuals of the selected items.

 ![](https://i.ibb.co/t8h4snJ/New-Project.jpg)